-After backpacking the country for some time, I’ve gathered 10 essential travel tips for Guatemala.
-From its culture to food, safety to markets, Guatemala is a place with lots to do and more to see!
 For first-timers to Guatemala, it’s no surprise if you’ve some concerns.
-Having done little research before my trip to Guate, I definitely made a few mistakes before & during my travels.
-But fear not, here is a list of things I’ve learned, and you should know before going to Guatemala!
+Having done little research before my trip to Guate, I definitely made quite a few mistakes before & during my travels.
+But fear not, here is a list 10 essential Guatemala travel tips from my experience backpacking across the country.

 Although restaurant outings are great, local markets might be a better place to grab some local Guatemalan food.
 For example, Mercado Central is one of the best places to grab a quick bite in Guatemala City.
 This huge food market features fresh fruit, a few bakeries, and dozens of food stalls with dining tables and luring feasts.